svmiller/svmiller.github.io/_posts/2018-06-28-mixed-effects-models-optimizer-checks.md

 The standard generalized linear mixed effects model estimation does parameter optimization through a combination of BOBYQA and the [Nelder-Mead "downhill simplex" method](https://en.wikipedia.org/wiki/Nelder%E2%80%93Mead_method).
 This approach is "standard" for estimation but, in practice, creates much longer computation times as the optimization goes through a series of convergence checks.
 It's understandable for a precaution; sometimes the model needs these convergence checks and the researcher should know the results of these convergence checks.
 However, it can create a wait for your results and it may not matter, contingent on the model you estimate.

-`allFit` will test whether your optimization choice you make for convenience may change the results of the model.
-It will re-estimate your model with a series of different optimizers.
+`allFit` will test whether your optimization choice you make for convenience may change the results of the model by re-estimating your model with a series of different optimizers.
 These are the aforementioned Nelder-Mead method and the BOBYQA method.
 It'll use those same optimizers, but permit additional stopping criteria through non-linear optimization (`nlopt`) if the optimization procedures believes it has found the optimum.
 This speeds up computation at the expense of additional convergence checks.
-Additional optimization methods include large-scale, quasi-Newton, bound-constrained optimization of [the Byrd et al. (1995) method](https://epubs.siam.org/doi/abs/10.1137/0916069) (`L-BFGS-B`), iterative derivative-free *k*-bounded optimization of the Nelder-Mead method (`nmkb`) [@kelley1999imo], and [non-linear minimization with box constraints](https://epubs.siam.org/doi/abs/10.1137/S1052623493253991) (`nlminb`).
+Additional optimization methods include large-scale, quasi-Newton, bound-constrained optimization of [the Byrd et al. (1995) method](https://epubs.siam.org/doi/abs/10.1137/0916069) (`L-BFGS-B`), iterative derivative-free *k*-bounded optimization of the Nelder-Mead method (`nmkb`), and [non-linear minimization with box constraints](https://epubs.siam.org/doi/abs/10.1137/S1052623493253991) (`nlminb`).
 My worry is I forgot one of these optimizers that `allFit` has, so these are the optmizers with which I'm most familiar.

 Here's how you would perform these additional optimizer checks in my sample analysis.